mmo/multivio_client/docs/README.md

 ## Important SproutCore-related facts

+### Absolute positioning

-- views use absolute positioning [http://guides.sproutcore.com/views.html]
+Views use absolute positioning [http://guides.sproutcore.com/views.html]

--
+### Statechart controls the app

-### `statecharts/main_statechart.js`
+`statecharts/main_statechart.js`

 The root application state is defined in the file `main_statechart.js`.
 Together, the files inside the `statecharts` folder define the complete applicaton statechart.
 This is where the core of the application lives, hence is very important for its understanding.
-A graphical representation of the statechart is provided in `docs/multivio_client_statechart.graffle` (which is in OmniGraffle format - a PDF version is provided for convenience).
+A graphical representation of the statechart is provided in `docs/multivio_client_statechart.graffle` (which is in OmniGraffle format; a PDF version is provided for convenience).